| BC occurred with the Hittites, Kassites and Mittani.

 have been earlier waves into the third millennium BCE

+and earlier.
 We can at best speak of an original dominant Indo-European

 culture that I would identify with Vedic/Harappan India.